 Stanford’s Bionic Pancreas Study — A Patient’s Point of View

 The Division of Endocrinology and Diabetes at the Stanford University Medical Center is renowned for its work in clinical research, education and care.
 Its clinical studies are ground breaking, helping to determine methods of better care in endocrine disorders.
 Under the leadership of Dr. Bruce Buckingham, clinical research is ongoing.
-Garrett Jensen, a graduate of Santa Clara University in accounting and political science and a Type 1 diabetic for 10 years, is an avid promoter of clinical research and new technology that improves the lives of those living with T1D.
+Garrett Jensen, a graduate of Santa Clara University in accounting and political science and a person with type 1 diabetes for 10 years, is an avid promoter of clinical research and new technology that improves the lives of those living with type 1 diabetes (T1D).
 Currently, he works at EY in the Americas Corporate Responsibility Group and recently participated in the Stanford’s Bionic Pancreas Trial that took place over the span of three weeks in January of 2016.
 This is what he had to say leading up to the experience and what followed.

 BT1: How did you hear about the Stanford Trial?